Lilla-Kavecsanszki/downwarddog/README.md

 ![Email Message](README_docs/images/email_message.png "email_message")

 ### F06 Footer

 Just as the navigation bar, the footer is also presented on each page.
-It is at the very bottom, displaying information about the website creator, along with convenient links to the developer's Github and LinnkedIn profils.
+It is at the very bottom, displaying information about the website creator, along with convenient links to the developer's Github and LinkedIn profils.
 It also shows a disclaimer, clarifying that the website was created for educational use only.

 ![Footer](README_docs/images/footer.png "footer")